 4 Main Types of Maintenance

 Equipment manufacturers have a predetermined maintenance procedure that operators are recommended to follow.
-Companies can also adopt other kinds of maintenance as an extra measure to preserve equipment and cut costs.
+Companies can also adopt other kinds of maintenance services as an extra measure to preserve equipment and cut costs.
 Industries that have factory facilities benefit from regular maintenance since it helps production run smoothly.
 For most industries, maintenance falls under four main types:

 This type of maintenance isn’t scheduled and is conducted out of necessity.
-For example, a technician is operating a piece of equipment and sees one that isn’t working properly.
+For example, a technician is operating a piece of equipment and sees one that malfunctioned or isn’t working properly.
 The technician can then flag it for repair immediately so that production isn’t affected.

-Preventive maintenance is a scheduled inspection that’s widely used by organizations to stop potential equipment problems.
+Preventive maintenance or preventative maintenance is a scheduled inspection that’s widely used by organizations to stop potential equipment problems.
 Equipment maintenance log templates are often made in this type.
 Preventive maintenance differs from corrective in that it’s conducted following a specified schedule, regardless of whether or not equipment is known to be malfunctioning.

 This is similar to preventive maintenance but includes a more advanced course of action.
 Condition-based maintenance doesn’t rely on a set schedule but on the observations of the operators.
 They check on the difference in the performance of the equipment such as average production speed or quality.

 This type uses additional tools such as sensor devices which can be utilized for an equipment’s ongoing condition monitoring.
 These devices usually include software to collate equipment data.
 This data contains changes from the equipment and also records of performance.
 The drawback to this is that the sensor also needs to be maintained.